Jsonldresume/lab-web/README.md

 ### Appreciation

-Thank you to everyone who made this project possible, including the many users who voiced their opinions, created issues and PRs to the original Reactive Resume project, and helped me along the way to make this a reality.
+Thank you to everyone who made this project possible, including the many users who voiced their opinions, created issues and PRs to the Reactive Resume project and Json-ld resume project, and helped us along the way to make this a reality.

 <img src="https://raw.githubusercontent.com/Jsonldresume/lab-web/main/public/images/Mitacs.png" width="60px" />
 Mitacs for funding the project